O1ahmad/ansible-role-ansible/README.md

 Configuration of the `ansible` controller can be expressed in a config file named `ansible.cfg` written in TOML or [INI](https://www.techopedia.com/definition/24302/ini-file), a minimal markup language.
 Customary with INI configurations, each section represents a set of configuration options for various aspects of the Ansible controller's behavior.
 See [here](https://docs.ansible.com/ansible/latest/reference_appendices/config.html#ansible-configuration-settings) for a list of available configuration options and an example config [here](https://github.com/ansible/ansible/blob/devel/examples/ansible.cfg) for reference.

-**Note:** This file can be found under the directory specified by the `ANSIBLE_CONFIG` environment variable or in predefined locations loaded according to a set precedence order (as set by the `config_dir` variable defined below).
+**Note:** This file can be found under the directory specified by the `ANSIBLE_CONFIG` environment variable or in predefined locations loaded according to a set precedence order (as managed by the `config_dir` variable defined below).

 _The following variables can be customized to manage the content of this INI configuration:_